 - Investment – While anyone can download the app and watch videos, an account needs to be made to follow friends or popular creators.
 In doing so, their feed becomes more customized to the viewers’ preferences, keeping them hooked on the content.
 For creators, the content they create allows them to build a reputation and fan base on the platform, which will make them a lot more likely to continue using TikTok.

-Peloton’s explosive growth is another excellent example of a company that has leveraged both growth loops and the hook model, driving the company from launch to an $8 billion IPO in just seven years.
+Peloton’s explosive growth is another excellent example of a company leveraging both acquisition loops and the hook model.
+This drove the company from launch to an $8 billion IPO in just seven years.

 Peloton Acquisition Loop: